aiPerceptron/OrdinalEncoder/README.md

 # OrdinalEncoder transformer

 ## NOTE:
-this is not the same transformer as ChatGPT (the t stands for transformer.
+this is not the same transformer as ChatGPT (the t stands for transformer).
 This scikitlearn transformer takes text and turns it into numbers.

 ## Example: